ccdc-opensource/csd-python-api-scripts/scripts/ReadMe.md

 - Calculates the surface charge for a given structure and surface terminations.
 Runs both from CMD and Mercury.

+## Refcodes With Properties

+- A script for generating refcode lists with specific properties from an easy-to-read control file.

 ## Tips

 A section for top tips in using the repository and GitHub.